nefiltari/yaki/lib/yaki.coffee.md

     Yaki.Stopwords = Stopwords

 ## Configuration
-The algorithms need some metrics to do the right things in an acceptable range.
+The algorithms need some metrics and variables to do the right things in an acceptable range.

     Yaki.Config =
       # Stemming (Yaki.stem)